vst-mac news • true cross-platform for the masses

 Logic's AU support in 5.4 and 5.5 had admittedly been kinda

-problematic regarding graphics due to their remaining cross platform compatibility layers.
+problematic regarding graphics due to their remaining cross platform compatibility

 Their new engine which went into Logic 6 works flawlessly.